An Administration Order could be helpful for individuals struggling to repay debts under £5,000

 If you're in debt and you're starting to feel overwhelmed by the letters, phone calls and threats of legal action from your creditors, then an Administration Order (or Admin Order) may be an appropriate way to help you get in control.

 Administration Orders also prevent your creditors from placing any further demands on you, which means the stressful letters and phone calls will stop.

 Administration Orders are sometimes referred to as a 'mini-bankruptcy' but this is misleading.
-There are distinct advantages to choosing an Administration Order over bankruptcy:
+There are distinct advantages to choosing an Administration Order over bankruptcy.

-- Once the Administration Order is in place your creditors can't take any action against you.
+For example, once the Administration Order is in place your creditors can't take any action against you.
 You make one simple monthly payment to the county court and the payment you make is based on what you can afford.

 Debt collection procedures and letters against you will be stopped and you don't have to pay an up-front fee to the court.
-Instead the court takes a handling fee of 10 pence out of every £1.00 you repay during the Administration Order.
+Instead, the court takes a handling fee of 10 pence out of every £1.00 you repay during the Administration Order.

 You must have at least two creditors and your total debt must be less than £5,000.
 Administration Orders are only given to individuals (not businesses) and if you are in a couple and your finances are shared you can't apply jointly - you need to make separate applications.

 The form asks you to declare all of your debts which total less than £5000.
 Remember that couples can't apply for Administration Orders together, but there is a possibility that the debt can be split in two.